apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 ![Selecting an element with DevTools](./images/devtools-collection-product-name.png)

 Great, you have selected the element which contains the name of the subwoofer.
 Now we want to find all the elements that contain all the information about this subwoofer.
-Price, number of reviews, image and so on.
+Price, number of reviews, image and everything else you might need.
 We will use the **Elements** tab to do that.
 You can hover over the elements in the Elements tab, and they will get highlighted on the page as you move the mouse.

 Start from the previously selected element with the subwoofer's name and move your mouse up, hovering over each element, until you find the one that highlights the entire product card.
 Alternatively, you can press the up arrow a few times to get the same result.

-The element that contains all the information about the subwoofer is called a **parent element**, and all the nested elements, including the subwoofer's name, price and so on, are **child elements**.
+The element that contains all the information about the subwoofer is called a **parent element**, and all the nested elements, including the subwoofer's name, price and everything else, are **child elements**.

 ![Selecting an element with hover](./images/devtools-collection-product-hover.png)

-Now that we know how the parent element looks like, we can extract its data, including the data of its children.
+Now that we know how the parent element looks, we can extract its data, including the data of its children.
 Notice that the element has a `class` attribute with multiple values like `product-item` or `product-item--vertical`.
 Let's use those classes in the Console to extract data.

 ![Class attribute in DevTools](./images/devtools-collection-class.png)